DagimDev/reactjs-learning/my-react-app/src/Hooks/react-hooks-tutorial-notes.md

     Perform side effects like fetching data or updating the DOM (useEffect) Reuse logic across components (useCustomHook)
     Hooks make components cleaner and more modular.

+Why use Hooks (the origin of React hooks)
+React Hooks were introduced in React 16.8 to solve problems in class components, such as:
+    Complex and hard-to-maintain state logic
+    Code duplication across components
+    Confusing this keyword handling
+    Hooks made React simpler, more functional, and easier to test.